Flank/flank-dashboard/docs/12_state_management_investigation.md

   },
 ```

-The reducer will handle incoming old store and action, `signInReducer(Store store, SignInAction action)` and returns a new store with new values.
+The reducer will handle incoming old store and action, `signInReducer(Store store, SignInAction action)`, and returns a new store with new values.

 UI rebuilds every time Store changes with `StoreConnector` widget.
-It has `converter` function, that can filter all data to get only specific list of them and `builder` that is getting viewModel with filtered data and return UI:
+It has `converter` function, that can filter all data to get an only specific list of them and `builder` that is getting viewModel with filtered data and return UI:

 ```dart
 child: StoreConnector<AppState, AppState>(